cristinawood/guerilladigitalhistory/devlog/april6-devlog.md

 After importing the photos and video clip (which I had screengrabbed from the NFB Archives via Screencastomatic plugin on Google Chrome) to the iMovie project, I could clip the footage and work with it.
 I figured out that Command + B was a shorter way to cut the clip when I hovered the mouse over the point I wanted, and could work with the footage that way.

+The NFB footage came with time stamp and watermark, and I wanted to make sure I could take that out.
 ![Screenshot of iMovie](https://img.ziggi.org/Zp9zawNq.png)